rhk7913/docker.github.io/index.md

 This page will outline how to install WordPress through Docker and Docker Compose

 # Pre-installation
-You will need to download the latest version of Ubuntu to have a VM to install WordPress.
+You will need to download the latest version of Ubuntu to install and use WordPress on VM.

 I used the following link to install a Ubuntu 22.04 LTS .iso file: https://releases.ubuntu.com/22.04/

-After the .iso file downloads (it might take a while), open up VMware Workstation.
+After the .iso file downloads (it might take a while since it had a size of 3.9 GB), open up VMware Workstation.

 Locate "File" in the upper left hand corner.